The Tip (American football)

-The Tip, sometimes referred to as the Immaculate Deflection, was a play in the 2013 NFC Championship Game in the National Football League between the #5 seeded San Francisco 49ers and the #1 seeded Seattle Seahawks.
+The Tip, sometimes referred to as the Immaculate Deflection, was a play in the 2013 NFC Championship Game in the National Football League (NFL) between the division rivals of the #5 seeded San Francisco 49ers and the #1 seeded Seattle Seahawks.
 The game was played in CenturyLink Field (now known as Lumen Field) in Seattle, Washington and, being the NFC Championship Game, was televised nationally on Fox.

 With the score 23–17 in favor of the Seahawks, the 49ers had driven the ball all the way to the Seahawks' 18 yard line.
 With 30 seconds left in regulation, 49ers quarterback Colin Kaepernick threw a pass to Michael Crabtree in the right corner of the endzone.
 Before Crabtree could catch the ball, cornerback Richard Sherman deflected the ball directly into linebacker Malcolm Smith's hands for an interception, all but sealing the Seahawks victory.
 With the win, the Seahawks advanced to just their second Super Bowl appearance in franchise history, in which they defeated the Denver Broncos 43–8 for their first Super Bowl win.
 The Tip is often considered one of the biggest moments in Seattle Seahawks history.

 Events of the play

-Until the 4th quarter, the Seahawks had not had a lead the entire game.
+Until the fourth quarter, the Seahawks had not had a lead the entire game.
 That changed when Seahawks quarterback Russell Wilson threw a 35-yard touchdown pass to Jermaine Kearse with 13:44 left in the game, making the score 20–17.
 After a 47-yard field goal by Steven Hauschka with 3:37 left, the lead increased to 23–17.

 The 49ers moved the ball quickly to the 18 yard line, needing a touchdown and subsequent extra point to retake the lead.
 With 30 seconds remaining, 49ers quarterback Colin Kaepernick avoided mounting pressure from defensive end Cliff Avril, launching a pass to Michael Crabtree in the right side of the endzone.
 Before Crabtree could catch the ball, cornerback Richard Sherman leaped into the air and tipped the ball.
 It promptly landed into the hands of linebacker Malcolm Smith, who took a knee for a Seattle touchback with 22 seconds left in the game.

 After the play

 After a brief celebration, Sherman ran over to Crabtree and offered his hand for a handshake, but Crabtree shoved Sherman's facemask.
-Sherman then directed a choke sign at Kaepernick, which earned him an unsportsmanlike conduct flag.
+Sherman then directed a choke sign at Crabtree, which earned him an unsportsmanlike conduct flag.
 Since there was still 22 seconds left, the game continued.
 Russell Wilson knelt three times, causing the 49ers to burn their last two timeouts, and the game was over.